AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/migration-scripts.md

 <InlineAlert variant="info" slots="text"/>

-In Magento 2.3 Alpha, the `setup:db-declaration:generate-whitelist` command was named `declaration:generate:whitelist`.
+In Adobe Commerce and Magento Open Source 2.3 Alpha, the `setup:db-declaration:generate-whitelist` command was named `declaration:generate:whitelist`.

 As a best practice, you should generate a new whitelist file for each release.
 You must generate the whitelist  in any release that contains changes in the `db_schema.xml` file.